gonzaguepatinier/gonzaguepatinier/README.md

+Hi,

-- 👋 Hi, I’m @gonzaguepatinier
+I’m @gonzaguepatinier

-- 👀 I’m interested in ...
+- 👀 I’m interested in:
--- 3D Engine
+    - 3D Engine
--- 3D Design
+    - 3D Modeling
+    - GODOT

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
+    - SCRUM (refresh)
+    - JIRA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on:
+    - Game design
-- 📫 How to reach me ...
+- 📫 How to reach me:
+    - Email
+    - LinkedIn

 <!---
 gonzaguepatinier/gonzaguepatinier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.